some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Length [uint16]: Specifies the length of the option in Bytes.
+* Length [uint16]: Specifies the length of the option in bytes.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_124